How to Apply for Financial Aid

 Fall 2021, Spring 2022, and Summer 2022 = 2021 - 2022 FAFSA

-To be eligible to receive federal student aid, you must be pursuing an Associate Degree or be in a non degree program (certificate) leading to gainful employment.
-For more information about the completion rates, costs and median loan debt of our non degree programs.
-Go to Gainful Employment.
+To be eligible to receive federal student aid, you must be pursuing an Associate Degree or be in a certificate program designated to be eligible for federal financial aid.

 The FAFSA is the application for Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOG), Federal Work Study (FWS), Federal Subsidized Direct Loans, Federal Unsubsidized, and Federal PLUS Loans (for parents).
 While no other application is needed, students may be asked to provide additional documentation to complete their applications.
 The Financial Aid Office will notify you via your Pipeline account if more documentation is required.

 If you provided your e-mail address on your FAFSA, you'll receive an e-mail with a link to your Student Aid Report (SAR) on the Web in no more than 5 days.
 You'll receive an SAR Acknowledgment in the mail about 2 weeks after submitting your online FAFSA.
 The report contains a summary of information provided on the FAFSA and lists the student's expected family contribution (EFC).